 Today MBA is among the world’s most popular and respected postgraduate degrees and the enrollments in the program are ever-increasing with 1000s business schools.
-Nowadays about 1800 candidates take admission in Harvard Business School yearly and a cost of more than US $200,000 is involved in the form of tuition, room, fees, and other costs.
+Nowadays about 1800 candidates take admitted to Harvard Business School yearly and a cost of more than the US $200,000 is involved in the form of tuition, room, fees, and other costs.

-This is the most expensive MBA program in the world till date.
-But this notable time and investment are well worth to the aspirants as it paves an easy path to higher positions on the corporate ladder and a higher earning power.
+This is the most expensive MBA program in the world to date.
+But this notable time and investment are well worth it to the aspirants as it paves an easy path to higher positions on the corporate ladder and a higher earning power.

 Yes, MBA is a rush for money

 They join, not even trying to understand their areas of interest and passion.
-They get ready for the toughest exams like CAT and start investing the fortunes for preparation and applications in different institutes.
+They get ready for the toughest exams like CAT and start investing their fortunes in preparation and applications in different institutes.